 How to Apply the 9 Right Choices in Your Team

-Praise for Right-Minded Teamwork
+Praise for Right-Minded Teamwork’s 9 Right Choices

-A fast read that takes you straight to the root of team dysfunctions and gives you proven, step-by-step tools to improve team function and deliver results.
+“A fast read that takes you straight to the root of team dysfunctions and gives you proven, step-by-step tools to improve team function and deliver results.
 I have paid thousands of dollars for team trainings and workshops that are better summarized here.
-I am glad to be reminded to choose Reason over Ego and stay in my right mind.
+I am glad to be reminded to choose Reason over EgoEgo is the negative, wrong-minded teacher who continually tells you how difficult the world is and how you must constantly fight to survive.
+More and stay in my right mind.”

 Robin Hensley, VP IT, UPS

-The author of this guide is all-knowing and has clearly and in a pithy way documented the nine steps to bringing a team together: that togetherness and one-mindedness are key elements to an average team doing extraordinary things.
-Your work provides a roadmap to use in building a team that works.
-Again, thank you.
-I always enjoyed our time together and appreciate all you did for me and my teams.
+“The author of this guide is all-knowing and has clearly and in a pithy way documented the nine steps to bringing a team together.
+Togetherness and one-mindedness are key elements to an average team doing extraordinary things.
+[This book] provides a roadmap to use in building a team that works.”

 Alan Kleier, Former GM/VP, Chevron